edcarp/edcarp.github.io/README.md

-# Website for the Carpentries community @ University of Manchester
+# Website for the Carpentry community @ University of Manchester

 Published at https://anenadic.github.io/carpentries-manchester